binfnstats/ImHapE/README.md

 ```
 <sub>*\** Parameter description: `mergeData`, the directory containing your positive simulations (positive_dir), the directory containing your neutral simulations (neutral_dir), and the number of samples of each evolutionary mode (n); `trainTestData`, haplotypes and modes generated from mergeData and the proportion of the data you are setting aside for testing/validation.</sub>

-Once training and test data is generated, training the model is a simply function call.
+Once training and test data is generated, training the model is a simple function call.
 ```python
 import model as mod